The hard part is figuring out what it takes to rank #1 for each keyword and use that information to prioritise your list and plan your SEO strategy.

 5. How do I read your KD scale?

-Because Ahrefs’ Keyword Difficulty metric is tied to backlinks and nothing else, the scale is pretty straightforward.
+Because Ahrefs’ Keyword Difficulty metric is tied to the number of referring domains and nothing else, the scale is pretty straightforward.

 Each KD score translates into an average number of referring domains that Top10 ranking results have: